taichi-dev/taichi/docs/write_test.rst

 Sometimes the math percison could be poor on some backends like OpenGL, e.g. ``ti.log10(100)`` may return ``2.001`` or ``1.999`` in this case.

-To treat this behavior, we provide ``ti.approx`` which can tolerate some errors on different backends, for example ``2.001 == ti.approx(2)`` will return ``True`` on the OpenGL backend.
+To cope with this behavior, we provide ``ti.approx`` which can tolerate such errors on different backends, for example ``2.001 == ti.approx(2)`` will return ``True`` on the OpenGL backend.

 .. code-block:: python